MTada7140/SAS-for-puzzle-solving/README.md

 1. Data step coding
 2. Using of functions in data step
 3. Using of arrays and loop
-4. Using of basic procedures(sort, print)
+4. Using of basic procedures(sort, print, format)
 5. Using of macro variables
 6. Basic SAS macro programming